Yandex Cloud

 WARNING: The requested image's platform (linux/arm64/v8) does not match the detected host platform (linux/amd64/v4) and no specific platform was requested

-How to fix: Use a Docker image compatible with a platform that fits your VM's OS and architecture.
+How to fix: Use a Docker image compatible with the platform that matches your VM's OS and architecture.